rememberlenny/carrierwave-ios-rails-example/README.md

 Config
 ==================

+### Environment variables

+- copy .env.sample to .env `cp .env.sample .env`
+- fill in your domain name and url - in the local environment it's normally `localhost` and `http://localhost:3000` respectively.
+- you will need to generate your own `SECRET_KEY_BASE` by running `rake secret` and pasting the output into .env file.
+- you can omit Rollbar config in the development environment.

 ### Database

 - copy config/database.yml.sample to config/database.yml `cp config/database.yml.sample config/database.yml`
 - run in terminal respectively:
   - `rake db:create`
-  - `rake db:migrate`
+  - `rake db:schema:load`
   - `rake db:seed`

-### Environment variables

-- copy .env.sample to .env `cp .env.sample .env`
-- fill in your domain name and url - in the local environment it's normally `localhost` and `http://localhost:3000` respectively.
-- you will need to generate your own `SECRET_KEY_BASE` by running `rake secret` and pasting the output into .env file.
-- you can omit Rollbar config in the development environment.

 ### Guardfile